alexandear/TestTaskSockets/README.md

 The application be divided on two parts, server and client:

-1. Server work with XML file that contain pair tag-value.
-Server read the pairs, add new pairs and update the existing values.
+1. Server should work with XML file that should contain pair tag-value.
+Server should read the pairs, add new pairs and update the existing values.
 Each console command reply its status into console window.

 2. Client should be a console application.
 It should connect to Server using Sockets,